 Rentals - firstname.lastname@example.org

 Facility & Amenities Manager: Al Proctor - firstname.lastname@example.org

 If you'd like to reach one of our Resident Directors, you can email email@example.com

 1. Does Century Hall offer any programs?

 Yes, there are a number of drop-in and registered programs for children, adults, and families.
 See the current season Program Guide for further information.
-Century Hall also offers a number of special events each year, including: a 3 on 3 Hockey Tournament, Stampede Breakfast, Family Skate with Santa, as well as several others.
+Century Hall also offers a number of special events each year, including: a 3 on 3 Hockey Tournament, Stampede Breakfast, Christmas Event with Santa, as well as several others.